 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped long term memory skills.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 4 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is well below that of disadvantaged pupils nationally.
-On entry to Reception class the majority of pupils both non disadvantaged and disadvantaged pupils arrive significantly below age-related expectations compared to national.
+On entry to Reception class the majority of pupils both non disadvantaged and disadvantaged pupils arrive significantly below age- related expectations compared to national.
 This gap is great initially but this steadily reduces towards the end of KS2.

-5 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils continue to be affected by the pandemic.
+5 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.

-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
-It is also clear that many pupils lack resilience and suffer from SEMH issues, which in turn affects their ability to concentrate well in class.
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
 6 Our attendance data indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.